-- 6.46 Paragraph 112 of NPPF advises that local planning authorities should take into account the economic and other benefits of the best and most versatile land (BMV).
+- 6.49 Paragraph 112 of NPPF advises that local planning authorities should take into account the economic and other benefits of the best and most versatile land (BMV).
 Where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use poorer quality land in Grades 3b, 4 and 5 in preference to higher quality land.
-Paragraph 109 of the NPPF puts the protection and enhancement of soils as a priority in the conservation and enhancement of the natural environment. - 6.47 The proposal would result in the loss of Grade 2 Agricultural land, and this weighs against the proposal. - Impact on Heritage assets - 6.48 Policy CON13 of the SOLP requires appropriate archaeological investigation for developments that affect sites of archaeological importance.
+Paragraph 109 of the NPPF puts the protection and enhancement of soils as a priority in the conservation and enhancement of the natural environment. - 6.50 The proposal would result in the loss of Grade 2 Agricultural land, and this weighs against the proposal.

+Impact on Heritage assets

+6.51 Policy CON13 of the SOLP requires appropriate archaeological investigation for developments that affect sites of archaeological importance.
 The County Archaeologist has no objection to the proposal and is of the view that the proposal would not have an invasive impact upon any known archaeological sites.
-Further to this the proposal would not impact on the setting of any designated heritage assets. - Environmental matters (contaminated land and noise) - 6.49 With regards to contamination, the council's contaminated land officer has considered the details that were submitted with the application and has no objection to the development. - 6.50 In respect of noise from the M40 and safeguarding the living conditions for future occupants, this is a matter that could be dealt with via condition. - Off-site contributions pooled under the Community Infrastructure Levy - 6.51 The council adopted a Community Infrastructure Levy (CIL) on 1 April 2016.
+Further to this the proposal would not impact on the setting of any designated heritage assets.

+Environmental matters (contaminated land, noise and odour)

+- 6.52 With regards to contamination, the council's contaminated land officer has considered the details that were submitted with the application and has no objection to the development. - 6.53 In respect of noise from the M40 and safeguarding the living conditions for future occupants, this is a matter that could be dealt with via condition. - 6.54 As described above, the proposed drainage strategy for the site had included cesspools for each of the 8 dwellings.
+However, for the reasons documented an alternative strategy has been devised, and 2 of the dwellings would have cesspools.
+Technical input from Environmental Health has been sought who consider that the provision of cesspools for 2 of the properties would not give rise to any significant increases in noise from vehicles collecting effluent or odour emanating from the cesspools.
+The proposal will therefore not have a detrimental impact on the amenity of neighbouring properties or the amenity of future occupants.

+6.55 Infrastructure requirements

+On-site infrastructure to be secured under a legal agreement

+On-site infrastructure can be secured through a legal agreement under S106 of the Town and Country Planning Act 1990 (as amended).

+In accordance with the council's S106 Planning Obligations Supplementary Planning Document, the following would be required towards on-site infrastructure:

+Management and maintenance of the attenuation pond.

+I consider that the above obligation accords with policy CSI1 of the SOCS, which requires new development to be supported by appropriate on site infrastructure and services.
+They accord with the relevant tests in the NPPF as they are necessary to make the development acceptable in planning terms, are directly related to the development and are fair and reasonably related in scale and kind to the development.

+6.56 Off-site contributions pooled under the Community Infrastructure Levy

+The council adopted a Community Infrastructure Levy (CIL) on 1 April 2016.
 With the exception of the affordable housing, any new build floor space is CIL liable at a rate of £150 per square metre.
 The floor area would be calculated at reserved matters stage, when the details of the development are provided.
 The money collected through CIL can be pooled with contributions from other development sites to fund a range of off-site infrastructure to support growth, including schools, transport, community, leisure and health facilities.